Irek21/QuantumPrac/OpticCaves/README.md

 Emax = maximum excited atoms in system

 Vectors a, w, phi are read from files. phi is nomralized after read.
-It available to modify them in Build folder.
+It is available to modify them in Build folder.